 SYLVIA MILO is an award-winning actress, playwright and producer, based in NYC.
-Her solo play, The Other Mozart, had a critically acclaimed Off-Broadway run at HERE Arts Center in NYC (DRAMA DESK and OFF BROADWAY ALLIANCE nominations 8 New York Innovative Theatre Awards nominations, winning Outstanding Solo Performance – Sylvia Milo, Outstanding Original Music), , and in London at St. James Theatre.
-It is currently touring in the US, Canada and in Europe, and continues running in NYC at the Players Theatre, with a rotating cast.
+Her play, The Other Mozart, had a critically acclaimed Off-Broadway run at HERE Arts Center in NYC (DRAMA DESK and OFF BROADWAY ALLIANCE nominations.
+8 New York Innovative Theatre Awards nominations, winning Outstanding Solo Performance – Sylvia Milo and Outstanding Original Music), and in London at St. James Theatre.
+It is currently touring in the US, Canada and in Europe.

 She played Bob Dylan in the OBIE Award-winning The West Village Fragments — by Peculiar Works; Ophelia in The Ophelia Landscape — with Mira Furlan at the Mark Morris Center; Hamlet in Hamlet — an all-female version of the play, which she adapted and directed herself; she has performed at La Mama, Cherry Lane, Ontological-Hysteric, Theatre For the New City, Dixon Place and The Ohio Theatre.
 As a member of the Bats at the Flea Theater she starred in Seating Arrangements — co-written by Sylvia, directed by Eric Pold of Gob Squad.
 Sylvia is a graduate of New York University, with extensive training at the Lee Strasberg Theatre Institute (assistant to Robert Castle), Michael Chekhov, Stella Adler, Lucid Body and Actors Movement Studio, and The Grotowski Institute in Poland.